The Olive and The Sea Greek Food Blog

 Greek Jam Tart (Pasta Flora)

 This Greek jam tart is as tasty as it is beautiful.
-It reminds me of the Linzer Tortes of my youth and is a perfect accompaniment for afternoon tea or coffee.
-Apricot, peach, and red berry are all popular fillings but there are no hard rules as to what does or doesn't work.
+It resembles German Linzer Tortes and is a perfect accompaniment for afternoon tea or coffee.
+Apricot, peach, and red berry are all popular fillings but there are no hard rules as to what does or doesn’t work.
 Pecan pie filling comes to mind as a delicious alternative.
 Whichever flavor you choose, it is sure to be a hit with family and friends.

 • 3 eggs